 The answer is video visits from vybe urgent care.
-However, the term “video visits” has been thrown around a lot lately and it might be tough to understand what they are and if they’re right for you.
+However, the term “video visits” has been thrown around a lot lately, and it might be tough to understand what they are and if they’re right for you.
 Here’s what you need to know about vybe’s new virtual doctor service.

 Video visits (telemedicine), is defined by The World Health Organization (WHO) as “healing from a distance.”
 In other words, video visits are simply doctor-patient interactions that occur online.
 They offer patients an alternative way to communicate with a healthcare professional about non-medical emergencies that do not require an in-clinic visit.
-You can see a doctor online at using your phone, tablet, or computer.
+You can see a doctor online using your phone, tablet, or computer.

 A video visit is also a safe place to get answers if you’ve been exposed to COVID-19 or are experiencing symptoms such as fever, cough, sore throat, and shortness of breath.
 During an online doctor visit, the vybe provider will listen to your concerns and symptoms and recommend the next steps for care.
-If you need a COVID-19 test, you’ll be referred to a vybe location for either a PCR test (for active infection) or an antibody test.
+If you need a COVID-19 test, you’ll be referred to a vybe location for either a diagnostic test (for active infection) or an antibody test.

 Telemedicine patient visiting vybe’s Spring Garden clinic for drive-up COVID-19 testing.